Black Hills South Dakota, USA Travel Guide

 Travel to the Black Hills, like any other part of the United States, follows U.S. Entry regulations.

-A valid visa or Electronic System for Travel Authorization (ESTA) approval for eligible Visa Waiver Program (VWP) countries will be needed.
+A valid visa or Electronic System for Travel Authorization (ESTA) approval for eligible Visa Waiver Program (VWP) countries shall be needed.
 Application processes vary by visa type, like a B-2 Tourist Visa, and your country of origin.
 Start this process well in advance of your trip.

 Prioritize your health and safety during your Black Hills visit.
 Review these considerations for a secure trip.